About Victoria Police

 The SoE outlines the Government's expectations of how the Licensing & Regulation Division should improve its operations over 2014-15 and 2015-16.
 The SoE aims to promote greater efficiency and effectiveness in the administration and enforcement of regulation in the context of facilitating increased business investment and economic activity in Victoria and benefits both the regulator and the community by:

-In order to continue to improve the way we deliver our services to you, Victoria Police will commence the implementation of an electronic application lodgement process in 2014.
+In order to continue to improve the way we deliver our services to you, Victoria Police is working toward implementing an electronic lodgement process.

 To view responses to some frequently asked questions about the initiative please click HERE.

 We know you value good customer service.
 Our aim is to give you the best service we can within the statutory parameters we are bound by.
 As such, we value your opinion and want to know about the quality of the service you have been provided as well as if you have any suggestions about how and where we could do better.
 We also want to hear from you if you have a complaint, as your experience can help us to improve our service to you and to others.
 Your complaint will be handled in accordance with LRD's complaints management policy (PDF).

 To provide feedback online, please complete a Feedback Form (PDF) and email it to us at firstname.lastname@example.org.
 Alternatively you can post your completed Feedback Form to Licensing & Regulation Division, GPO Box 2807, Melbourne, Victoria 3001.

 GPO Box 2807